 A lot of people just don't spend enough time on proper keyword research, including CPC, competition level, keyword difficulty, synonyms and variations, search intent and so on.
-There are a lot of tools, like SEMrush SEO Keyword Magic Tool that can help with this task.
+There are a lot of tools, like SEMrush Keyword Magic Tool that can help with this task.

 Having poor content marketing strategy

 Links are crucial for your website, as Google sees links as a form of endorsement.
 And with your content, you need to give people compelling reasons to link to your website.
 So you need to pay special attention to developing a powerful content strategy.

 It is often forgotten that besides content creation one needs to care about content promotion.
 To become visible you have to get your content in front of people.
 A strong promotional strategy includes email lists, targeted PPC, social media, viral content, content syndication, targeted outreach etc.